 It’s important to monitor your baby’s heart rate and rhythm to make sure the baby is doing well during the third trimester of your pregnancy and during labor.
-The fetal heart rate should be between 110 and 160 beats per minute during labor, according to Johns Hopkins Medicine Health Library.
+The fetal heart rate should be between 110 and 160 beats per minute during late pregnancy and labor, according to Johns Hopkins Medicine Health Library.

 Doctors may use internal or external devices to monitor the fetal heart beat.
 It’s most often measured using an ultrasound device.
 Sometimes your doctor will instead attach an internal monitoring device directly to the baby’s scalp to help measure the heart rate more accurately.

 Your doctor will be looking for different kinds of heart rates, including accelerations and decelerations.
 They’ll watch for any heart-related changes that may occur, as these are often signs that either the baby or the mom is at physical risk.
 Such signs of risk might prompt the doctor to take immediate action to restore the safety of the fetus and mother.

 Doctors will look for accelerations during labor.
 Accelerations are short-term rises in the heart rate of at least 15 beats per minute, lasting at least 15 seconds.
 Accelerations are normal and healthy.
 They tell the doctor that the baby has an adequate oxygen supply, which is critical.
 Most fetuses have spontaneous accelerations at various points throughout the labor and delivery process.
 Your doctor may try to induce accelerations if they’re worried about the well-being of the baby and don’t see accelerations.
 They may try one of a few different methods to induce accelerations.
 These include:

 - pressing on the baby’s head through the cervix with a finger